wisemantyr/boatwright-shelf-reading/README.md

     If you choose to name the image differently, you will need to edit the docker-compose.yml file with the image name.

 5. Create and run the container with the command `docker-compose -f docker-compose.yml up -d`
-6. Visit the html page at http://localhost/barcodeReport.html
+6. Use the app at http://localhost/barcodeReport.html